RayStick/RayStick/README.md

 ### 🧠 (2022 - Present) Data Wrangler at [The Alan Turing Institute](https://www.turing.ac.uk/people/researchers/rachael-stickland) in the Research Engineering Group

 <details>
-  <summary>Click for more details - for instance, What is a Data Wrangler?</summary>
+  <summary>Click for more details - What is a Data Wrangler?</summary>
   <br />

 Data Wranglers can be viewed as a specialised type of data scientist, primarily working in the space between data generators and data analysts.
 Read a description from The Turing Way book: https://the-turing-way.netlify.app/collaboration/research-infrastructure-roles/data-wrangler.html.